Minnesota Monsters (AF1): History

 Duluth was announced as the second team on April 5, 2023, to be a part of the inaugural season of The Arena League.
 The announcement was made at a press conference at the Garden Event Center in Duluth and included notable figures including the city mayor, Emily Larson, and the league commissioner, Tim Brown.

-The DECC Arena agreed to a 3-year lease to be the home field for the team.
+The DECC agreed to a 3-year lease for their older arena to be the home field for the team.

-The Duluth Harbor Monsters had an extraordinary debut season, delivering high-energy, fast-paced, and high-scoring football games that captivated thousands of passionate fans at every home game.
-The electrifying atmosphere was enhanced by halftime concerts, professional cheerleaders, and DJs spinning hype tracks throughout the game, ensuring the crowd stayed energized.

 The Harbor Monsters concluded their first season with a record of 5 wins and 3 losses, earning them a spot to host a playoff game against the Ozarks Lunkers.
 Following their victory against the Lunkers, the Harbor Monsters advanced to host the championship game—the inaugural ArenaMania—where they faced off against the Iowa Woo.
 The coin toss for ArenaMania I was conducted by Duluth's newly elected mayor, Roger J. Reinert, and the halftime show featured a performance by the rock band, Palisade.

-ArenaMania I was a thrilling contest, with the Harbor Monsters narrowly defeating the Iowa Woo 46–44 to become champions of The Arena League.
+ArenaMania I was a thrilling contest, with the Harbor Monsters narrowly defeating the Iowa Woo 46–44 to win the inaugural Arena League championship.
 This historic win marked the Harbor Monsters as the first professional football team in Minnesota to claim a championship in the modern era.

 On September 24, 2025, the Monsters announced that they would be joining Arena Football One and rebranding as the Minnesota Monsters, reviving a brand that was last used in indoor football in 1998 with the original Minnesota Monsters.
-The change coincided with TAL opening an investigation into head coach Tony O'Neil and GM Steven Walters for “actions that are detrimental to the integrity of The Arena League”.
-The league had suspended O'Neil indefinitely just prior to the announcement of the team's move to AF1, and refused to acknowledge the legitimacy of the team's move or its sale, stating it did not have contact with the Monsters' new owner, would continue to recognize the previous owner, and does not allow teams to leave TAL as a matter of policy, stating all teams are bound to TAL "in perpetuity."
-Head coach Tony O'Neil resigned his position due to a mental breakdown on October 23, 2025, with former Cedar Rapids River Kings head coach Daron Clark assuming the position.
+The change coincided with the AL opening an investigation into head coach Tony O'Neil and GM Steven Walters for “actions that are detrimental to the integrity of The Arena League”.
+The AL had suspended O'Neil indefinitely just prior to the announcement of the team's move to AF1, and refused to acknowledge the legitimacy of the team's move or its sale, stating it did not have contact with the Monsters' new owner Jacob Lambert, would continue to recognize the previous owner, and does not allow teams to leave the AL as a matter of policy, stating all teams are bound to them "in perpetuity."
+As of September 2026, negotiations between the Monsters and the AL remained ongoing, as settlement discussions had recently collapsed.

+Head coach Tony O'Neil resigned his position on October 23, 2025 to focus on his mental health, with former Cedar Rapids River Kings head coach Daron Clark assuming the position.
+Walters also left to join the NAL's Louisiana Rougaroux, citing disagreements with the incoming ownership.
+Ahead of their 2026 AF1 season, O'Neil then returned to the coaching staff as their defensive coordinator and assistant head coach.
+On December 18, the Monsters announced they were moving their games from the DECC Arena in favor of the complex's newer arena, AMSOIL Arena, for the 2026 season.